That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 William Shakespeare had a curse engraved on his tombstone to prevent anyone from moving his bones.

-Acetaminophen, one of the most popular pain-killers, restrains masculinity and dulls emotions.
-It had been rejected in 1887 for its side effects, then approved in 1955.
+Acetaminophen, one of the most popular painkillers, restrains masculinity and dulls emotions.
+It was rejected in 1887 for its side effects, then approved in 1955.

 The Twenty One Pilots fan base is known as the Skeleton Clique.

 A man who was hanged for his part in the Guy Fawkes Gunpowder Plot had his skin removed, and it was used to bind a book that listed his offenses.

 Valentine’s Day in South Korea is a little different.
 Only women give gifts, not men.